 12. Releasing and Promoting Your WordPress Plugin »

-You can also download the full tutorial in PDF format here: How to Write a WordPress Plugin PDF.
+You can also download the full tutorial in PDF format here:.

 Anatomy of a WordPress Plugin »